Published On: April 25, 2022

 Exposure therapy is a type of cognitive behavioral therapy (CBT) that’s often used to help people with anxiety disorders learn to manage and cope with their symptoms.
-In the most basic terms, exposure therapy involves willingly facing what you fear with the help of a qualified, trained mental health professional in a safe, non-threatening environment.
+In the most basic terms, exposure therapy treatment involves willingly facing a feared object or feared situation with the help of a qualified, trained mental health professional in a safe, non-threatening environment.

-Exposure therapy helps you build tolerance.
-You’ll begin to be able to face the situation, object, thought, event, or other stimuli that might have, at one time, triggered your anxiety symptoms.
-By repeatedly exposing yourself to what you fear or dread, you can learn and practice coping mechanisms.
-Ultimately, through effective exposure therapy, you can accept (and truly believe) that the things you once feared really won’t harm you after all.
+This form of cognitive therapy helps you build tolerance.
+You’ll begin to be able to face the situation, object, thought, event, specific phobia, or other stimuli that might have, at one time, triggered your anxiety symptoms.
+By repeatedly exposing yourself to what you fear or dread, you can learn and practice coping mechanisms through this cognitive therapy.
+Ultimately, through effective and prolonged exposure therapy, you can accept (and truly believe) that the things you once feared really won’t harm you after all.

 There are several types of exposure therapy used to treat anxiety disorders, including: